Heather David / Abby Himburg

 To this day, I still drive out to my Papa Mims’ farm.
 I find the tall oaks and old ragged barns give me a sense of peace that I can’t even begin to describe.
 He has been gone for 12 years now, and the land is rented out to my cousin.
 The cows have been sold, and the grain bins are as rusted as his old 1960s tractor, that surprisingly still runs.
 The two bedroom house that raised six children still stands.
 This place is a wholesome reminder of where I came from.
 I couldn’t be more proud, and I know he would be proud of me for continuing our family tradition by choosing to be a part of this fulfilling industry.
 I am a woman in agriculture, and I intend to stay as long as I’m welcome.

-From the Editor: When I asked Heather about writing a blog, she was thrilled.
+When I asked Heather about writing a blog, she was thrilled.
 I then asked her if I could ride out to the family farm and take a few pictures of it and her as well.
 Heather told me that the family farm was old and grown up and that there wasn't much too it anymore.
 I assured her that it was fine and that I just wanted to capture the memories of what used to be there.
 Boy did I get that and more!
 I was greeted by Heather and her grandmother.
 This farm was where Heather's grandmother was rasied and still lives fairly close by.
 I can't even begin to describe the joy that Heather's "Nana" had as she explained the farm operation to me.
 Nana showed me where the cows used to be, the hogs, all the old equipment, and even the old homesite.
 I so enjoyed my afternoon with Heather and her Nana, exploring the old family farm.
 I just had to include the one picture I got of Nana.
 She was sure to try to stay out of the way, but I couldn't help but capture her too.

 Heather and Nana